 Midtown Direct passengers bear the brunt of the service changes, with the majority of trains terminating at Hoboken instead of Penn Station.
 Customers will then have to transfer to the NY Waterway Ferry, NJ Transit buses or the PATH.

-See below for a full breakdown of NJ Transit’s plan for what Gov. Andrew Cuomo has dubbed the “summer of agony” at Penn Station.
+See below for a full breakdown of NJ Transit’s plan for what Gov. Andrew Cuomo has dubbed the “summer of hell” at Penn Station.

 New train schedules

 Visit njtransit.com/theupdate for the full timetables on all lines.

 Midtown Direct trains on the Gladstone Branch: All trains will be diverted to and from Hoboken on weekdays.

 Midtown Direct trains on the Morris & Essex Line: Only four early morning trains will take customers directly to Penn Station.
 All trains after 7 a.m. on weekdays will be diverted to and from Hoboken.
 Here are the four trains that will still terminate at Penn Station on weekdays:

 - 6602 train arriving at 5:44 a.m.

 - 6306 train arriving at 6:58 a.m.